buzzqw/TUS/OBSS/OBSSv2-eng.md

 Using a **Long weapon at short distance** , less than 2 meters, imposes a -4 penalty to the Attack Roll, except when using a Staff.

->> Combat with Long Weapon: Ex.
-Tups armed with a longsword faces a brigand armed with a long spear.
+>> **Combat with Long Weapon**: Tups armed with a longsword faces a brigand armed with a long spear.
 Tups has initiative 15, the brigand 12.

 Tups, exploiting his agility, gets close to the brigand and hits him powerfully.
 The brigand, finding himself in melee with Tups, cannot take advantage of his long weapon, which actually penalizes him.